Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

 Equating derivatives at time $t_k$ yields

 Then the inner equation $(*)$ of \circledfive gives us the predictive convergent and look-ahead ZNN formula

-Since equation \circledsix involves the matrix inverse $A^{-1}_k$ at each time step $t_k$, we propose two different Matlab codes to solve time-varying linear equations for invertible matrix flows $A(t)$.
+Since equation \circledsix involves the matrix inverse $A^{-1}_k$ at each time step $t_k$, we propose two different Matlab codes to solve time--varying linear equations for invertible matrix flows $A(t)$.
 The code {\tt tvLinEquatexinv.m} in \cite{FUZNNSurvey} uses Matlab's matrix inversion method {\tt inv.m} explicitly at each time step $t_k$ as \circledsix requires, while our second code {\tt tvLinEquat.m} in \cite{FUZNNSurvey} uses two separate discretized ZNN formulas.
-Our second code {\tt tvLinEquat.m} solves the time-varying linear equation with the help of ZNN that computes the inverse of each $A(t_k)$ and thus it solves equation \circledsix by using two independent and interwoven discretized ZNN iterations.
-Both methods run equally fast.
-The first with its explicit matrix inversion is a little more accurate since Matlab's {\tt inv} computes small dimensioned matrix inverses near perfectly with $10^{-16}$ errors while ZNN based time-varying matrix inversions give us slightly larger errors, losing 1 or 2 accurate leading digits.
-This is most noticeable if we use low truncation error order look-ahead finite difference formulas for ZNN and relatively large sampling gaps $\tau$.
-There are dozens of references when googling 'ZNN for time-varying linear equations', see also \cite{XLNSG19} or \cite{ZYYHXH19}. \\[2mm] {\bf (II) \ Time-varying Matrix Inverses via ZNN :}\\[1mm] Assuming again that all matrices of a given time-varying matrix flow $A(t)_{n,n} \in \CC_{n,n}$ are invertible on a given time interval $t_o \leq t \leq t_f \subset \RR$, we construct a discretized ZNN method that finds the inverse $X(t)$ of each $A(t)$ predictively from previous data so that $A(t)X(t) = I_n$, i.e., $A(t) = X(t)^{-1}$ is our model here.
+The {\tt tvLinEquat.m} code solves the time--varying linear equation with the help of one ZNN method that computes the inverse of each $A(t_k)$ iteratively as detailed next in Example {\bf (II)} below and another ZNN method that that solves equation \circledsix by using these two independent and interwoven discretized ZNN iterations.\\[1mm] Both methods run equally fast.
+The first with its explicit matrix inversion is a little more accurate since Matlab's {\tt inv} computes small dimensioned matrix inverses near perfectly with $10^{-16}$ relative errors while ZNN based time--varying matrix inversions give us slightly larger errors, losing 1 or 2 accurate trailing digits.
+This is most noticeable if we use low truncation error order look--ahead finite difference formulas for ZNN and relatively large sampling gaps $\tau$.
+There are dozens of references when googling 'ZNN for time--varying linear equations', see also \cite{XLNSG19} or \cite{ZYYHXH19}. \\[2mm] {\bf (II) \ Time--varying Matrix Inverses via ZNN :}\\[1mm] Assuming again that all matrices of a given time--varying matrix flow $A(t)_{n,n} \in \CC_{n,n}$ are invertible on a given time interval $t_o \leq t \leq t_f \subset \RR$, we construct a discretized ZNN method that finds the inverse $X(t)$ of each $A(t)$ predictively from previous data so that $A(t)X(t) = I_n$, i.e., \circledzero $A(t) = X(t)^{-1}$ is our model here.
 This gives rise to the error function \circledone $E(t) = A(t) - X(t)^{-1} \ (= O_{n,n} \text{ ideally})$ and the associated error differential equation